 Every year, GLSS’ Housing Advocacy Program helps hundreds of older adults who are homeless or at risk of being displaced from housing.
 Our Housing Advocates help eligible seniors find subsidized housing, relocate seniors who are at risk of eviction, and work to resolve landlord/tenant disputes.

 Housing Advocates work in close coordination with many other local health and human service organizations, local housing authorities and shelters, public safety officials, Northeast Legal Aid, building managers, and private landlords, as well as other GLSS departments, to identify housing options that best meet individual needs.
 Advocates also work with clients to fill out and file housing applications; resolve housing barriers, such as bad credit or legal problems; and obtain public and community benefits.
 Referrals to other GLSS programs, including Home Care Services, Hoarding Outreach, and Mobile Mental Health, can be made to assist older adults in achieving housing security.

 In partnership with our Housing Advocacy Program, GLSS offers a nutritious breakfast in the Lynn Senior Center (8 Silsbee Street) every weekday morning, from 8:00‒9:00 AM to people age 60 and older who are homeless or unable to cook independently because of environmental, psychological, cognitive, or social limitations.
-The program also provides health monitoring by a registered nurse; case management services, such as help filling out applications for housing placement or benefits; and the opportunity to share a meal and conversation with others.
+The program also provides weekly health monitoring by a registered nurse or other health specialists; case management services, such as help filling out applications for housing placement or benefits; and the opportunity to share a meal and conversation with others.